 - a.
-Develop Opportunity Sites identified and designated for leisure, entertainment and cultural uses in sections 16 33 to provide approximately 6-7,000 sq.m of new leisure, entertainment and cultural floorspace. - b.
+Develop Opportunity Sites identified and designated for leisure, entertainment and cultural uses in sections 16 33 to provide approximately 6,000 sq.m of new leisure, entertainment and cultural floorspace. - b.
 Support the development of a 'Leisure and Entertainment Hub' at the eastern end of the High Street (figure 10.3) by: - i.
-Actively encouraging and supporting A1, A2, A3 and D2 uses within this frontage. - ii.
-The Council will resist A2 uses within this frontage - c.
+Actively encouraging A1, A2, A3 and D2 uses within this frontage. - c.
 Support the creation of 'St James Street Quarter' at the western end of the High Street(figure 10.3) by: - i.
-Actively encouraging and supporting A3, B1 and D2 and social infrastructure uses within this frontage;
+Actively encouraging A3, B1 and D2 uses within this frontage; - ii.
+Allowing no less that 30% of uses to be A1 within this frontage; and - iii.
+Encouraging the development of smaller retail premises and requiring at least 80% of the retail provision within this frontage to remain in unit sizes of less than 80 sq.m.